nkc98/U6614_final_project/notes.md

 ## Sex/Race sub-samples

 Doesn't seem possible because this is county-level data?
+Could try limiting to majority Black or majority Male counties, but would imagine that sample size issues could make things challenging here.

 ## Should we look outside of Appalachia?